 We all focused on the fanfare rather than on why Jesus was born in the first place.
 Sadly that mistake is still observable in many places around the world today.

 In my pre-teen years, Christmas time for me meant that we were approaching the time for the longest school holiday in the academic year.
 That meant I would have more time to play street football with my friends from school and around the neighbourhoods.

-Christmas also meant that I was going to get a new set of clothes, a new pair of shoes, a wrist watch and a pair of sunglasses to match.
-It was particularly fun wearing those pair of eye-classes; once you had them on, the grounds appeared to be shifting and un-levelled.
-Still we managed to move around in them and then returned home to mama, safely.
+Christmas also meant that I was going to get a new set of clothes, a new pair of shoes, a wristwatch and a pair of sunglasses to match.
+It was particularly fun wearing those pair of eyeglasses.
+Once you had them on, the grounds appeared to be shifting and un-leveled.
+Still, we managed to move around in them and then returned home to mama, safely.

-At Christmas, relations who lived in cities would return home for family reunions, a once in a year ritual.
-We also visited relations and family friends around town, especially on the boxing day.
+At Christmas, relations who lived in cities would return home for family reunions, a once-in-year ritual.
+We also visited relations and family friends around town, especially on boxing days.
 We would be lavishly served with rice and chicken and in some cases soft drinks.

-Reports were rampant then of children or teenagers fighting over such money… But fortunately for me, my ‘visitation’ groups were always cooperative, so at the end of day, we always amicably shared all the accumulated moneys from such visits.
+Reports were rampant then of children or teenagers fighting over such money… But fortunately for me, my ‘visitation’ groups were always cooperative, so at the end of the day, we always amicably shared all the accumulated money from such visits.

 You can say Christmas was another way of getting money from people you knew, as it appeared everyone was more generous during that time.

 Rice and stew very plenty